-Reconstructing Human Rights is the title of my recent book (published by Oxford University Press), which offers a critical reconstruction of human rights, as both an ethical ideal and a political practice.
+Reconstructing Human Rights is the title of my book, which offers a critical reconstruction of human rights, as both an ethical ideal and a political practice.

 We live in a human-rights world.
 The language of human-rights claims and numerous human-rights institutions shape almost all aspects of our political lives, yet we struggle to know how to judge this development.
 Scholars give us good reason to be both supportive and sceptical of the universal claims that human rights enable, alternatively suggesting that they are pillars of cross-cultural understanding of justice or the ideological justification of a violent and exclusionary global order.
 All too often, however, our evaluations of our human-rights world are not based on sustained consideration of their complex, ambiguous and often contradictory consequences.